cogov/home/README.md

 # Welcome to CoGov

-> We are enmpowering the rapid creation of new social systems.
+> We are empowering the rapid creation of new social systems.

 ## Stay on top of the latest happenings